theprotein/mad-mark/README.md

   - index.ru.html
 ```

-Second way to build your site is the dev-server wich based on [browser-sync](browsersync.io).
+Second way to build your site is the dev-server which based on [browser-sync](browsersync.io).

 > bemark server -i static